capcodigital/team-course/documentation/node/Source_Control.md

 ## Task

--   Create a new public repository within the [capcodigital](https://github.com/capcodigital) github organisation to store all of your java code.
+-   Create a new public repository within the [capcodigital](https://github.com/capcodigital) github organisation to store all of your Node.js code.
 This can be stored in the master branch.
 -   Create a .gitignore file.
 This should include the names of any paths which should be excluded from source control (git, gradle, build files).
 Remember to consider hidden files.
 -   You can follow this tutorial to add the initial commit to git <https://help.github.com/articles/adding-an-existing-project-to-github-using-the-command-line/>
 -   Use **git status** to ensure that only the desired files are going to be committed and pushed.